rousbound/typst-lua/README.md

 Lua binding to [typst](https://github.com/typst/typst), a new markup-based typesetting system that is powerful and easy to learn.
+Also has a feature to pass lua tables directly to typst dicts.

 ## Installation